Angel Moroni: Angel's name and identity

-Initially, when talking about his receipt of the golden plates, Smith referred only to "an angel" without identifying its name.
-Thus, in an 1831 letter from Lucy Mack Smith to her brother, she discusses Moroni as the person who buried the plates, but does not identify him as the unnamed "holy angel" that gave Smith the means to translate the golden plates.
-In Smith's 1832 (second hand, but officially authorized) history, he said he was visited by "an angel of the Lord", who mentioned the Book of Mormon prophet "Moroni" as the last engraver of the golden plates; however, that account did not mention whether or not the angel was referring to himself as Moroni.
+Initially, Smith said he received the golden plates from "an angel" but gave no name.
+Thus, in an 1831 letter from Lucy Mack Smith to her brother, she discusses Moroni as the person who buried the plates, but does not identify him as the unnamed "holy angel" that gave Smith the means to translate them.
+In Smith's 1832 (second-hand, but officially authorized) history, he said he was visited by "an angel of the Lord", who mentioned the Book of Mormon prophet "Moroni" as the last engraver of the golden plates.

-Smith identified the angel as Moroni in 1835, while preparing the first edition of the Doctrine and Covenants, in which he indicated a number of angels who would come to the earth after the Second Coming and drink sacramental wine with himself and Oliver Cowdery.
-Among those angels, the revelation listed "Moroni, whom I have sent unto you to reveal the book of Mormon, containing the fulness of my everlasting gospel; to whom I have committed the keys of the record of the stick of Ephraim".
+The earliest extant identification of the angel as Moroni appears in Eber D. Howe's book Mormonism Unvailed, published in 1834.
+The earliest recorded instance of Smith identifying the angel as Moroni occurred in 1835, while preparing the first edition of the Doctrine and Covenants, in which Smith indicated a number of angels who would come to the earth after the Second Coming and drink sacramental wine with himself and Oliver Cowdery.
 Around this time, Cowdery was writing a history of Smith in which he identified the angel as the prophet Moroni from the Book of Mormon.
-In July 1838, Smith wrote an article for the church periodical Elders' Journal, in the form of questions and answers, that stated the following:

-Question 4th.
-How, and where did you obtain the book of Mormon?Answer.
-Moroni, the person who deposited the plates, from whence the book of Mormon was translated, in a hill in Manchester, Ontario County, New York, as a resurrected being, appeared unto me, and told me where they were; and gave me directions how to obtain them.
+In July 1838, Smith wrote in the church periodical Elders' Journal that "Moroni [was] the person who deposited the plates, from whence the book of Mormon was translated [...] and gave me directions how to obtain them".